wrjodjana/obsidian-vault/interview/behavioral interviews/structureiq.md

 **Tell me about yourself**
 - junior at UIUC studying computer science and statistics
 - previously did two internships, one was as a backend engineering at an edtech startup and the other was doing data engineering at a healthcare unicorn
-- however, i think the work that most relates to this role is my research position where I helped to develop a full-stack webapp integrate graph neural networks to predict bridge and link failure probabilities of networks
+- however, i think the work that most relates to this role is my research position where I helped to develop a full-stack webapp integrate graph neural networks to predict bridge and link failure probabilities of networks from natural disasetrs like earthqukaes

-**Why structureIQ**
+**Why StructureIQ**
-- Firstly, with my research experience I have a strong background within the industry of this role, specifically to like structural engineering and
+- Firstly, with my research experience I have a strong background within the industry of this role, specifically to like structural and transportation engineering
+- Secondly,